Do You Know (Michelle Gayle song)

-"Do You Know" is a song by British R&B-soul singer, songwriter, actress and author Michelle Gayle, released in January 1997 as the first single from her second album, Sensational (1997).
-It was co-written by Gayle and received positive reviews from music critics.
-The song peaked at number six on the UK Singles Chart and number two on the UK R&B Singles Chart, making it her second highest charting single.
-A music video was produced to promote the single, directed by Randee St. Nicholas.
+"Do You Know" is a song by British singer-songwriter Michelle Gayle, released in January 1997 by RCA, BMG and 1st Avenue Records as the first single from the singer's second album, Sensational (1997).
+The song was co-written by Gayle and received positive reviews from music critics.
+It peaked at number six on the UK Singles Chart and number two on the UK R&B Singles Chart, making it her second highest charting single.
+The accompanying music video for "Do You Know" was directed by Randee St. Nicholas.

 Critical reception

-A reviewer from Music Week gave the song four out of five, adding, "Strong R&B and house remixes will boost the profile of a pop song which, though not as uplifting as previous hits, is sung stunningly well."
-The magazine's Alan Jones wrote, "Michelle Gayle is easily the most accomplished singer to emerge from television drama in recent years — no apologies to Robson & Jerome, or any of their ilk — and her career as a recording artist should be furthered by her latest single, Do You Know.
+Music Week gave the song four out of five, adding, "Strong R&B and house remixes will boost the profile of a pop song which, though not as uplifting as previous hits, is sung stunningly well."
+Music Week editor Alan Jones wrote, "Michelle Gayle is easily the most accomplished singer to emerge from television drama in recent years — no apologies to Robson & Jerome, or any of their ilk — and her career as a recording artist should be furthered by her latest single, 'Do You Know'.
 A jangly, semi-acoustic mid-tempo pop song, it allows Gayle plenty of room to demonstrate her fine vocal style.
-Busier and more rhythmically accentuated house mixes deliver this one to the dance floor too, making its success ail the more likely."
-David Sinclair from The Times declared it as "[a] gently appealing, acoustic pop song more in the Joan Armatrading vein than the sugary sound of Gayle's previous hits."
+Busier and more rhythmically accentuated house mixes deliver this one to the dance floor too, making its success all the more likely."
+David Sinclair from The Times complimented it as a "gently appealing, acoustic pop song more in the Joan Armatrading vein than the sugary sound of Gayle's previous hits."

 Track listings

 The "In the Mix" version of "Do You Know" contains six excerpts from various mixes of Gayle's songs: the Classic Expo and Tin Tin Out mixes of "Freedom", the West End mix of "Sweetness", the K-Klass mix of "Do You Know", the Bottom Dollar's Cream dub of "Happy Just to Be with You", and the Evolution mix of "Looking Up".
+The Japanese version does not include the Classic Expo mix of "Freedom".